-The Howard Center PREA policy provides evidence of compliance with provisions of this standard.
-The policy states, "If a staff member is alleged to have committed the sexual abuse then the resident must be informed when the staff member: 1) will no longer work in the facility, 2) no longer employed at the facility, 3) has been indicted on a charge related to sexual abuse at the facility, or 4) has been convicted on a charge related to sexual abuse at the facility, or 4) has been convicted on a charge related to sexual abuse in the facility.
+The Howard Center PREA policy sets clear expectations that align with provisions of this PREA standard.
+The policy states, "If a staff member is alleged to have committed the sexual abuse then the resident must be informed when the staff member: 1) will no longer work in the facility, 2) no longer employed at the facility, 3) has been indicted on a charge related to sexual abuse at the facility, or 4) has been convicted on a charge related to sexual abuse in the facility.
+If another resident is alleged to have committed the sexual abuse, then the victim will be informed when the alleged abuser has been indicted on a charge related to sexual abuse in the facility.
 If another resident is alleged to have committed the sexual abuse, then the victim will be informed when the alleged abuser has been indicted on a charge related to sexual abuse in the facility or has been convicted on a charge of sexual abuse in the facility.
 All such notifications shall be documented."
-This agency PREA policy also holds the PREA Compliance Manager responsible for ensuring she receives the findings of the investigation by stating, "Following the investigation of an allegation of sexual abuse facility staff will request from the investigation has been determined to be substantiated, unsubstantiated or unfounded" (page 7).
-Additionally, the agency policy provides specific details regarding notification around sexual abuse and sexual harassment incidents and sets forth the requirement that the Howard Center Director of Human Resources is responsible for contacting licensing bodies to report criminal behavior.
+This agency PREA policy also holds the PREA Compliance Manager responsible for ensuring she receives the findings of the investigation by stating, "Following the investigation of an allegation of sexual abuse facility staff will request from the investigators information so we may inform the resident of the outcome of the investigation as to whether the allegation has been determined to be substantiated, unsubstantiated or unfounded."